 For incorporated business owners, estate challenges are amplified.
 Corporate-owned permanent life insurance can address capital gains on shares, retained earnings, and business succession:

 Guaranteed permanent coverage with growing cash value.
-The gold standard for estate transfer — provides a guaranteed, increasing death benefit alongside tax-deferred cash accumulation.
+The gold standard for estate transfer — guaranteed increasing death benefit alongside tax-deferred cash accumulation.

 Flexible permanent coverage with an investment component.
 Ideal when estate planning overlaps with tax-sheltered investment goals.